-In the talk embedded below, Dan Ariely asks the question: How many of our decisions are based on our own preferences and how many of them are based on how our options are constructed?
+In the talk embedded below, psychologist and behavioral economist Dan Ariely asks the question: How many of our decisions are based on our own preferences and how many of them are based on how our options are constructed?
 His first example regards willingness to donate organs.
 The figure below shows that some countries in Europe are very generous with their organs and other countries not so much.

 A cultural explanation, Ariely argues, doesn’t make any sense because very similar cultures are on opposite sides: consider Sweden vs. Denmark, Germany vs. Austria, and the Netherlands vs. Belgium.